-8.B.1 ONCOLOGY CREDENTIALS COMMITTEE (CC)
+9.B.1 ONCOLOGY CREDENTIALS COMMITTEE (CC)

-As defined in Section 3.L, the oncology credentials committee (CC) evaluates an oncology candidate's progress during the ACVIM certification candidacy period, including completion of RTP requirements, General and Specialty Examination results, and fulfillment of any additional credentials requirements, such as the publication requirement.
-The Oncology CC is responsible for certifying that a candidate meets all the requirements for becoming a Diplomate of the ACVIM in oncology.
+As defined in section 3.M, the oncology credentials committee (CC) evaluates an oncology Candidate's progress during the ACVIM certification candidacy period, including completion of RTP requirements, General and Specialty Examination results, and fulfillment of any additional credentials requirements.
+The Oncology CC is responsible for certifying that a Candidate meets all the requirements for becoming a Diplomate of the ACVIM in oncology.

-8.B.2 ONCOLOGY RESIDENCY TRAINING COMMITTEE (RTC)
+9.B.2 ONCOLOGY RESIDENCY TRAINING COMMITTEE (RTC)

-As defined in Section 3.Z, the oncology residency training committee (RTC) consists of at least five members appointed by the specialty president and is responsible for monitoring the satisfactory progress of all residents and compliance with this Manual's requirements for all RTPs in oncology.
+As defined in section 3.AB, the oncology residency training committee (RTC), in collaboration with the specialty president, specialty members and BOR, is responsible for deciding the criteria required for oncology RTPs as then described in this Manual, and for ensuring compliance with this Manual's requirements for all oncology RTPs.
+The oncology RTC consists of at least 5 members appointed by the specialty president.